cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 ]
 ```

+For every `TicketSale` in the request body, there will be a `TicketSale` in the response.

 > Note that the response contains an id for every registered ticket sale. **We advise you to store this id** in your application or website for future reference and in case you need to cancel the ticket sale later.

 <!-- theme: warning -->

 > **If one of the ticket sales is invalid** (for example the chosen tariff is incorrect or expired), **none of the ticket sales will be registered**.
 You will instead get an error response with more details about the problem, and can then retry the registration without the incorrect ticket sales or ask the passholder to change the tickets and/or tariffs that they want.

+After registering the ticket sale, your website or application should continue with its regular flow for completing the sale like payment (for the discounted price) etc.

 ### 7. Cancelling the ticket sale